fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 - job_updates_mondays
 - job_updates_1th_month

-this is kinda boring but it has to be configured only once.
-We won't touch the task scheduler anymore.
+this is kinda boring but it has to be configured only once, then we won't touch the task scheduler anymore.

 Each of those jobs will contain a list of sub-jobs that will be executed (e.g. `job_update_json`, `job_send_email`, ...).

-Whenever we want to schedule a job hourly instead of daily, we'll have to remove the job from the daily job, and add it to the 1h job.
-No need to access the server where Kettle is installed anymore.
+Whenever I prepare a new job and I want to schedule it daily, I will add it to the `job_updates_daily` outer job.
+Whenever I want to execute it hourly, I will just remove it from the `job_updates_daily` and add it to the `job_updates_1h` job.

 ## Log Table

-We want to have a log of which tasks have been executed, when, how long they took, how many rows were updated, etc.
+I wanted to log all tasks that have been executed, whith some additional info like when they have been executed, how long they took, how many rows were updated, etc.

 The table structure will be like created with this PostgreSQL query: